Overview of single sign-on for on-premises data gateways in Power BI

 Supported data sources for SSO

 AD SSO is usually configured for on-premises data sources that are secured within your on-premises network.
-Azure AD SSO is configured for data sources that support Azure Active Directory authentication, typically cloud data sources, secured behind an Azure Virtual Network.
+Microsoft Entra SSO is configured for data sources that support Microsoft Entra authentication, typically cloud data sources, secured behind an Azure Virtual Network.

 Power BI supports the following data sources: